 Your Game Plan

-While the exact health risks of un-metabolized folic acid are still unclear and require more research, the bottom line is that (as with most vitamins) it's best to obtain your folate from whole food sources — especially those healthy veggies like avocado, Brussels, spinach, and lettuce.
+While the exact health risks of un-metabolized folic acid are still unclear and require more research, the bottom line is that (as with most vitamins) it's best to obtain your folate from whole food sources — especially those healthy veggies like avocado, brussels sprouts, spinach, and lettuce.

 However, if you're pregnant or trying to become pregnant, it's still a smart idea to supplement with vitamin B9.
 Instead of folic acid choose supplements that contain the active form of folate (5-MTHF), which is considered a healthier and more effective alternative to folic acid, according to Healthline.
 This is usually listed as methyl folate or levomefolate calcium on ingredient lists.